-Analysis of the treatment results of patients with colorectal cancer in the context of medical and social expertise
+Analysis of treatment outcomes in patients with colorectal cancer in the context of medical and social assessment

 -